1. Home>

 Interesar in the Subjunctive Present Perfect

 The Subjunctive Present Perfect is used to describe past actions or events that are still connected to the present day and to speak about an action that will have happened by a certain time in the future.
-For example, "haya interesado", meaning "I have interested".
+For example, "me haya interesado / me hayan interesado", meaning "I have been interested in".

 In Spanish, the Subjunctive Present Perfect is known as "El Pretérito Perfecto de Subjuntivo".